ohiofi/game-design-curriculum/README.md

 Is Mario Kart unfair?
 https://www.youtube.com/results?search_query=is+mario+kart+unfair

-Left 4 Dead has a AI Director system "...which dynamically adjusts the game’s dramatics and pacing along with the difficulty.
+Left 4 Dead has an AI Director system "...which dynamically adjusts the game’s dramatics and pacing along with the difficulty.
 For example, spawning enemies are appropriately placed and numbered based on the player's current situation."
 [Source](https://www.hindawi.com/journals/ijcgt/2012/625476/)

 "...in Max Payne the game dynamically adjusts the strength of enemies and can also provide different levels of aiming assistance for players" [Source](https://www.hindawi.com/journals/ijcgt/2012/625476/)